Chicxulub crater

 • Is the Chicxulub crater still visible?

-The Chicxulub crater is an impact crater buried underneath the Yucatán Peninsula in Mexico.
+Chicxulub crater is an impact crater buried beneath the Yucatan Peninsula in Mexico.

-Its center is located near the town of Chicxulub, after which this famous crater is named.
-The crater was formed by a large asteroid or comet about 11 to 81 km in diameter, the Chicxulub impactor, striking the Earth.
+The crater’s center is located near the town of Chicxulub, after which this crater was named.
+The crater was formed by a large asteroid or comet with a diameter of 11 to 81 km, the Chicxulub impactor, which hit the Earth.

-The Chicxulub crater is estimated to be 150 km in diameter and 20 km in depth, well into the continental crust of the region of about 10–30 km depth.
-It is the second-largest confirmed impact structure on Earth and the only one whose peak ring is intact and directly accessible for scientific research.
+Chicxulub crater is estimated to have a diameter of 150 km and a depth of 20 km, located deep in the continental crust of the region with a depth of about 10–30 km.
+It is the 2nd-largest confirmed impact structure on Earth.

-The crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in Yucatán during the late 1970s.
-Penfield was initially unable to obtain evidence that the geological feature was a crater and gave up his search.
+The crater was discovered by Antonio Camargo and Glen Penfield, geophysicists, searching for oil in the Yucatan in the late 1970s.
+They were unable to obtain evidence that it was a crater and abandoned the search.

-Later, through contact with Alan Hildebrand in 1990, Penfield obtained samples that suggested it was an impact feature.
-Evidence for the impact origin of the crater includes shocked quartz, a gravity anomaly, and tektites in surrounding areas.
+Later, in 1990, geologists obtained samples that suggested it was an impactor.
+Evidence of an impact origin for the Chixulub crater includes shocked quartz, a gravity anomaly, and tektites in the surrounding areas.

 In 2016, a scientific drilling project drilled deep into the peak ring of the impact crater, hundreds of meters below the current seafloor, to obtain rock core samples from the impact itself.

-The discoveries were widely seen as confirming current theories related to both the crater impact and its effects.
+These discoveries were widely seen as confirmation of existing theories related to both the impact of the crater and its consequences.

 In 1978, geophysicists Glen Penfield and Antonio Camargo were working for the Mexican state-owned oil company Petróleos Mexicanos, or Pemex, as part of an airborne magnetic survey of the Gulf of Mexico north of the Yucatán peninsula.